 Molybdenum Deficiency

-Molybdenum deficiency causes the strongest of inward curling and it’s this deficiency you ought to be careful with because it shows similar symptoms to a nitrogen deficiency.
+Molybdenum deficiency causes the strongest inward curling, which you ought to be careful with because it shows symptoms similar to a nitrogen deficiency.

-The difference between the two is that nitrogen can remain in the soil but it’s only when molybdenum is present that nitrates can be converted into a soluble form that the plant can use to take up nitrogen.
+The difference between the two is that nitrogen can remain in the soil, but only when molybdenum is present can nitrates be converted into a soluble form that the plant can use to take up nitrogen.

 It only needs a minuscule amount of this to form nitrates.

-If it’s only this that’s deficient, adding in a nitrogen-rich fertilizer can do more harm than good.
+If only this is deficient, adding in a nitrogen-rich fertilizer can do more harm than good.

 Molybdenum deficiencies are more prevalent in acidic soils.
-The nitrogen can be there, but without molybdenum, the tomato plant can’t use it.
+The nitrogen can be there, but the tomato plant can’t use it without molybdenum.

 Only 0.1 to 1.0 PPM (parts per million) is needed.